-One reason why you’re Ad may not be delivering is because Facebook has already spent the amount you’ve allocated.
+One reason why your Ad may not be delivering is because Facebook has already spent the amount you’ve allocated.

 Once you exceed your spending threshold, there will be an interruption in your campaign.
 This interruption, whether short or long, can sometimes negatively impact the results you see.

 If you’re getting good results from your Ad, consider increasing your spending limit.